Compaq Presario M2000 Notebook PC support

 - If you have a second battery for your computer, replace the original battery with the second battery and perform the troubleshooting steps again.

-- If the computer powers on with the second battery and the battery charges correctly, contact HP service and support for battery replacement (see Purchasing a Replacement Battery ).
+- If the computer powers on with the second battery and the battery charges correctly, contact HP Customer Support for battery replacement (see Purchasing a Replacement Battery ).

 - If the problem remains with the new battery, you might need to replace the system board.
-Contact HP service and support for further assistance (see Contact HP )..
+Contact HP Customer Support for further assistance.